 Here are eight ways to help close a gap.

-- Save more while you’re still working.
-If you haven’t retired yet, then saving more now means more assets to draw on later in life.
-Peterson says 15% of income is a commonly used target for the rate of retirement savings, though the exact rate will vary based on individual circumstances.
-“Having a higher savings rate earlier makes sense,” she says.
+1. Save more while you’re still working.
+If you haven’t retired yet, then saving more now can mean more assets to draw on later in life.
+Larson says 15% of income is a commonly used target for the rate of retirement savings, though the exact rate will vary based on individual circumstances.
+“Having a higher savings rate earlier makes sense,” he says.

-- Plan to spend less.
-Another way to close a gap is to scale back your retirement spending plans.
+2. Plan to spend less.
+Another way to help close a gap is to scale back your retirement spending plans.
 Do you really need the beach house and the RV?
-Peterson advises dividing retirement expenses into two categories: fixed and necessary on one hand and discretionary expenses on the other.
-“You want to be sure you can cover your fixed or necessary expenses,” she says.
+Larson advises dividing retirement expenses into two categories: fixed and necessary on one hand and discretionary expenses on the other.
+“You want to be sure you can cover your fixed or necessary expenses,” he says.

-- Work longer.
-“I’ll work longer” is often the default response to an income gap, Peterson explains, as it allows more time to save before dipping into retirement assets.
-But Peterson warns this isn’t an option for everyone, and you shouldn’t assume you’ll be able to work indefinitely.
+3. Work longer.
+“I’ll work longer” is often the default response to an income gap, Larson explains, as it allows more time to save before dipping into retirement assets.
+But Larson warns this isn’t an option for everyone, and you shouldn’t assume you’ll be able to work indefinitely.
 Health problems for you or a loved one, for example, can stop you from working.

-- Look at the potential return on your assets.
-Taking steps to help ensure the money you’ve already invested is appropriately allocated is another strategy to increase available income during retirement.
+5. Look at the potential return on your assets.
+Taking steps to help ensure the money you’ve already invested is appropriately allocated is another strategy to help increase available income during retirement.
 Ask your Financial Advisor to review your investments, including your risk levels and asset allocation.

-Finally, Peterson says you shouldn’t assume you’ll live off just the interest or dividends from your investments; taking money from principal is OK — you just need to make sure your assets last for the rest of your life.
+Finally, Larson says you shouldn’t assume you’ll live off just the interest or dividends from your investments; taking money from principal is OK — you just need to help ensure your assets last for the rest of your life.
 Your Financial Advisor can help you determine the appropriate amount to take from your principal.